 Once seated we were offered the choice of home-made white sourdough or olive bread, I don’t eat olives and I love sourdough so it was an easy decision.
 My sourdough was warm and fresh…

-To complement the bread, we were served different flavoured butters – Olive, Pedro Ximenez (sherry) and Orange which I thought was cool as you don’t usually get flavoured butters.
+To compliment the bread, we were served different flavoured butters – Olive, Pedro Ximenez (sherry) and Orange which I thought was cool as you don’t usually get flavoured butters.
 The Pedro was by far the most popular amongst the table – Miss Anise of Perth Food Engineers who loves her sherry was very excited.
 The orange butter tasted a bit like the orange zest in hot cross buns and the olive butter tasted like olives

 Romain tells us over a month they tasted 50 wines to come up with the perfect wine list to match their 4 and 6 course degustations.

 To match our degustation, we were offered the choice of Rockford “Local Growers”, Semillon 2002, Barossa Valley or the D’Arenburg, The “Laughing Magpie” Shiraz Viognier 2004, McLaren Vale.
-I prefer red wine with my meals so I had the shiraz the whole evening, it was beautifully smooth with fruity notes, a wonderful result of being decanted for 5 hours which brought out the flavours.
+I prefer red wine with my meals so I had the shiraz the whole evening.
+It was beautifully smooth with fruity notes, a wonderful result of being decanted for 5 hours which brought out the flavours.

 To allow us to try as much of the full degustation as possible, No4 Blake Street provided alternating dishes.
 I had the goats cheese gnocchi served with aromatic oils, baby herbs and borage blossom in tomato water – this was my favourite.
 The gnocchi was fluffy, silky smooth and had a strong cheese flavour.
 It was at No4 Blake Street that I decided I like goat cheese, the creaminess just wins me over.
 The tomato water was like broth and had a strong tomato tang to it – you have to love tomato to like this dish.
 We were told cherry tomatoes are squished in cloth for 12 hours to bring out the juices (there’s probably a more technical cooking term for this but this is my understanding of the process ;)).